 Staff employees must request CSL approval from their supervisor as far in advance as possible.
 A supervisor may require that CSL be taken at an alternative time, based on the operational needs of the department.
 Staff employees are to provide documented proof of volunteer service hours from the service organization to their supervisor.

-A staff member must submit a request to use administrative leave with pay for court or jury duty on a Request for Leave Form prior to the beginning date of the leave of absence.
+A staff member must submit a request to use administrative leave with pay for court or jury duty to their supervisor and/or unit head prior to the beginning date of the leave of absence.
 The request should indicate the times and dates as to when the leave begins and the return to work.
 A copy of the subpoena to serve as a juror or as a witness must be attached.

-A regular staff member must submit a request to use administrative leave with pay for voting on a Request for Leave Form prior to the beginning date of the leave of absence.
-The request should indicate the times and dates as to when the leave begins and the return to work.
+A regular staff member must submit a request to use administrative leave with pay for voting to their supervisor and/or unit head prior to the beginning date of the leave of absence.
+The request should indicate the times and dates as to when the leave begins and the return to work

-A (classified) staff member must submit a request to use personal leave on a Request for Leave Form in advance of the leave time requested.
+A classified staff member must submit a request to use personal leave to their supervisor and/or unit head in advance of the leave time requested.
 The request should indicate the time(s) and date(s) when the leave begins and the return from leave.

 The supervisor or department/unit head is responsible for reviewing request for leave submissions, determining approval, and notifying the employee of the determination.